MarinaKaz/iptiQ_Performance_Testing_Exercise/README.md

 Total Number of users - 1000
 Total flows – Search flow 50%, Place order - 35 % and Replace order - 15%

 *Scenario3: 3_Bol_load_1000VU_1h.
-Due to time limits, the "Replace Order" flow has been changed to "Log Out"*

-*Constant timer was used between transactions to implement pacing in load testing.*
+Due to time limits, the "Replace Order" flow has been changed to "Log Out"*. *Constant timer was used between transactions to implement pacing in load testing.*

 ## Deliverables
 1. CI-ready performance test suite(s) which should be setup and executed as part of a pipeline.